 |Smart data routing||+|

-Are you interested in learning more to see if Resilio Connect is the GoodSync replacement or alternative you’ve been looking for?
-Or, would you prefer to schedule a Resilio Connect demo or get a free trial.
+Are you interested in learning more to see if Resilio Connect is the right GoodSync alternative you’ve been looking for?
+Or schedule a Resilio Connect demo or get a free trial.